RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

   },
 }
 ```
-*Note: The searchContext does not include self built request parameters, to avoid blocking situations in form*
+**Note:** The searchContext does not include the request parameters this criterion built, to avoid blocking situations in form.

 ## label